Community Health Center Initiative

 - Thundermist Health Center and Sojourner House (Woonsocket, RI)

-The selected health settings began using comprehensive training curricula, health care provider resources, and patient education materials developed by Futures Without Violence.
+The selected health settings began by using comprehensive training curricula, health care provider resources, and patient education materials developed by Futures Without Violence.
 In addition, quality improvement tools were used to guide the system changes necessary to institutionalize policies to assess for IPV, as well as resources to facilitate productive partnerships between the selected health centers and local domestic violence programs.
 A learning community comprised of dedicated project leaders allowed the participating sites to exchange strategies.
 Futures Without Violence convened regular meetings between participating sites via webinar and in-person.

 The pilot program was funded through a collaboration of U.S. Department of Health and Human Services including: the HRSA Bureau of Primary Health Care, the HRSA Office of Women’s Health, and the Administration for Children and Families’ Family and Youth Services Bureau, Family Violence Prevention and Services Program.